Lathe-Mariel/AmazonRanking/README.md

 Raspbian OS, Windows10で動作確認しています．<br>
 We can use the application on Raspbian, Windows 10.<br>

- ## App throws Ranking data to IBM Cloud(cloudant)
+ ## App can throw Ranking data to IBM Cloud(cloudant)
 If you use this function, you need to get EndPoint and IAM key to connect IBM cloud.
+App GUI has TextFields to input those values.